Best Cruise Line for Luxury (2026)

 - Pre-cruise hotel night in embarkation city

-Fleet: Seven Seas Splendor (2020), Seven Seas Explorer (2016), Seven Seas Voyager (2003, refurbished 2024), Seven Seas Mariner (2001), Seven Seas Navigator (1999, refurbished 2024), Seven Seas Grandeur (2023), Seven Seas Prestige (delivering 2026).
-Each carries 490-750 passengers in all-suite accommodations.
+Fleet: six ships in service, with Seven Seas Prestige the seventh (setting sail Winter 2026).
+Seven Seas Splendor (2020), Seven Seas Explorer (2016), Seven Seas Voyager (2003, refurbished 2024), Seven Seas Mariner (2001), Seven Seas Navigator (1999, refurbished 2024), Seven Seas Grandeur (2023), and Seven Seas Prestige (Winter 2026, 822 guests).
+The ships carry roughly 496 to 822 guests in all-suite accommodations.

 Per-night pricing: $700-2,000+ per person for entry-level cabins; $1,500-5,000+ for top suites (Master Suite, Grand Suite).
 The bundled business class air saves $3,000-6,000 per person on international itineraries.